open-telemetry/opentelemetry.io/content/en/docs/concepts/instrumenting.md

 single default provider for these objects.
 You'll then get a tracer or meter instance from that provider, and give it a name and version.
-The name you choose here should identify what exactly is being instrumented -- if you're writing a library, for example, then you should name it after your library (i.e., `com.legitimatebusiness.myLibrary` or some other unique identifier) as this name will namespace all spans or metric events produced.
+The name you choose here should identify what exactly is being instrumented -- if you're writing a library, for example, then you should name it after your library (for example `com.legitimatebusiness.myLibrary`) as this name will namespace all spans or metric events produced.
 It is also recommended that you supply a version string (i.e., `semver:1.0.0`) that corresponds to the current version of your library or service.